 The Network aims to be a recognisable network of enterprises in the Burren, who have achieved independent accreditation, demonstrate ecotourism ‘best practice’, positively discriminate in each other’s favour, provide ‘one voice’ representation on issues impacting the Burren (where appropriate), and inspire conservation activism.

-The Burren Ecotourism Network and the Geopark have enjoyed a special relationship since 2008, when the Burren Connect Project first instigated the establishment of the Network.
-The two organisations now work in partnership, having agreed in late 2012 to pool their resources in pursuit of their common objective.
-Both organisations are committed to the promotion of responsible tourism that conserves the environment and improves the well-being of local people.
-They work together to promote ‘The Burren & Cliffs of Moher Geopark’ as a leading sustainable visitor destination, celebrated for high standards in visitor experience, conservation and learning.
+Members of BEN are committed to the promotion of responsible tourism that conserves the environment and improves the well-being of local people.
+We work together to promote ‘The Burren & Cliffs of Moher Geopark’ as a leading sustainable visitor destination, celebrated for high standards in visitor experience, conservation and learning.

-For more information on the Burren Eco Tourism Network and Events during 2017 please Click Here
+For more information on the Burren Eco Tourism Network please Click Here

 LEAVE NO TRACE IRELAND